Predicate Logic as a Modelling Language: The IDP System: Under the Hood

 \subsubsection{Ground}

 \cite{ictai/DeCat13}.
-The grounding algorithm visits the resulting theory ($\theory_{\mathit{func}}$) in a depth-first, top-down fashion, basically replacing all variables by all their matching instantiations, according to the interpretation of their types (more care is required if only a type's root type is interpreted).
+The grounding algorithm visits the resulting theory ($\theory_{5}$) in a depth-first, top-down fashion, basically replacing all variables by all their matching instantiations, according to the interpretation of their types in a partial structure $\I_5$.
+For example, a formula $\forall x[t]: \psi(x)$ is replaced by $\bigand_{d\in t^{\I_5}} \psi(d)$.

 However, such an instantiation might be unnecessary large.
-Indeed, if the value of a term or formula is already known in the current structure $\I_g=\I_{\mathit{func}}$, given an instantiation of variables quantifier earlier, it should not have been grounded in the first place.
-The solution is to, again, apply query inference.
-For example, consider a formula $\forall \xxx \in \TTT: \f$ and an instantiation \ddd for the free variables \yyy of \f not in \xxx.
-In that case, \xxx need only be instantiated with tuples \ddd' for which $\f[\yyy\subs\ddd,\xxx\subs\ddd']$ is not certainly true in $\I_{\mathit{func}}$, which can be solved through a query over the derived vocabulary.
+Indeed, if the value of a term or formula is known in the current structure $\I_5$ for a given instantiation of its free variables, it should not have been grounded in the first place.
+The solution is to reuse query inference.
+For example, consider a formula $\forall \xxx [\TTT]: \f$ and an instantiation \ddd for the free variables \yyy of this formula.
+In that case, \xxx need only be instantiated with tuples $\ddd'$ for which $\f[\yyy\subs\ddd,\xxx\subs\ddd']$ is not certainly true in $\I_5$.
+Finding such tuples can be done using the query inference on a derived structure over a vocabulary in which \il{<ct>} and \il{<cf>} tables have an explicit representation.
 For all instantiations of \xxx not in the result of that query, we are certain that the subformula is true anyway.
-In fact, an incomplete (cheaper) query inference can be applied, as any overapproximation will only result in additional grounding.
-The result is a ground \fodot theory.
+In fact, an incomplete (cheaper) query inference can be applied, as any over-approximation will result in additional grounding, still maintaining correctness.
+The result is a ground \foidaggpft theory.
+Several optimizations for this step exist, as discussed in \cite{ppdp/JansenDDJ14}; below we discuss some of them.